bootique-examples/bootique-cayenne-examples/README.md

 To execute the example you should have a database to connect with and schema 'cayenne' in it.
 MySQL is used for the example.

-Firstly, specify connection settings (url, driver, etc.) in *config.yml* to be used by Bootique, having left Cayenne project without a data node.
+Then specify connection settings (url, driver, etc.) in *config.yml* to be used by Bootique, having left Cayenne project without a data node.
 Rely on Bootique to get connection to your db.
-Mixing declarations of data sources in Bootique and Cayenne is allowed but not recommended.
+Mixing of declarations of data sources in Bootique and Cayenne is allowed but not recommended.

 Look though the configs: